Is Gold Exempt from Inheritance Tax?

 Buying and selling gold has never been easier with bullion dealers like Atkinsons making it possible for investors and collectors to buy precious metals either in-store or online.

-This easy accessibility, coupled with new record for gold prices being set recently, means that more and more people are looking at bullion as a way of investing.
+This easy accessibility, coupled with new records for gold prices being recently set, means that more and more people are looking at bullion as a way of investing.

 But this begs the question, what are the tax implications of investing in gold?
 And, more specifically, is gold exempt from inheritance tax in the UK?